emartineznunez/AutoMeKin/docs/running.md

 To obtain all mechanistic and kinetic information for your system, you can just run a single script per each type of calculation: low-level and high-level.

 {: .note }
-In [this section](https://emartineznunez.github.io/AutoMeKin/docs/scripts.html) you have details about the workflows involved in `llcals.sh` and `hlcalcs.sh`
+Details about the workflows involved in `llcals.sh` and `hlcalcs.sh` can be looked up in [this section](https://emartineznunez.github.io/AutoMeKin/docs/scripts.html).

 First, load the module: